 The department encourages students to spend a semester or a year studying abroad.
 Credit for courses taken abroad will be determined on a case-by-case basis.
 Students will need to provide documentation about the content (e.g., syllabi, papers, and exams) of courses taken abroad.

-The department awards up to four prizes annually:
+The department awards up to five prizes annually:

 The Emerson L. Darnell 1940 Prize Fund: Named in honor of Emerson Darnell, a Quaker alumnus who dedicated his life’s work to advocating peaceful social change and defending the civil rights of the individual.
 The prize is awarded annually to the student who presents the best paper demonstrating an appreciation of the Bill of Rights as the foundation of American law and the very fabric of American society.

 The Harold P. Kurzman Prize: Awarded for the senior who has performed the best and most creatively in political science course work.

 The Stephen H. Miller Memorial Award: Presented in honor of Stephen H. Miller ‘62, who lost his life while serving his country and his fellow man in South Vietnam while taking part in village development as a member of the United States Information Agency.
 This award is presented to the graduating senior in political science who best exemplifies the ideal of political involvement and social service expressed in Miller’s life and career.

 The Herman M. Somers Prize in Political Science: Given in recognition of the research and teaching of Red Somers.
 Awarded to the graduating senior(s) who presents the best senior project that reflects the interest in policy, respect for evidence, and the humane concern for improving society that characterized Somers’ work.

 The Harvey Glickman Prize: Awarded to the graduating senior in Political Science whose senior thesis displays the greatest innovation in pushing the theoretical boundaries of the discipline and its subfields.